Glamping Cabins and Timber Units: B2B Supply for Site Developers and Holiday Parks

 Frequently Asked Questions

-Is there a minimum order quantity for glamping cabins?
+How is order quantity confirmed for glamping cabins?

 Do glamping cabins need planning permission in the UK?

-What insulation specification do I need for a year-round glamping cabin?
+What wall and insulation specification should I start from for an extended-season glamping cabin?

 Is BS 3632:2023 required for holiday glamping accommodation?